embernet/sidekick/web_ui/public/sidekick_ai.md

 - To clear the prompt box: When in the prompt box, press the Escape key
 - To create a new chat: Click the New Chat icon in the Chat main Toolbar
 - To turn code syntax highlighting on or off: Click the Code Highlighting icon in the Chat main Toolbar
+- Bookmark a chat with the bookmark button on the toolbar
+- Star a chat with the star button on the toolbar
 - Prompt Editor
   - Methodologies and techniques
   - Diagrams (to create mermaid diagrams)